sleeplessinc/protodiv/README.md

 and "learn" big, complicated 3rd party packages.

-With separation of the dynamic data and the static page layout, scaling becomes easier in that the static content is increased, the dynamic data is decreased.
-Static data is much easier and more cheaply scaled up.
-Reduction in the size of dyanmic data saves on bandwidth and increases the capacity of servers talking to the database, which is the weak spot when scaling.
-In addition, having the dynamic data servers deliver only raw, unadorned data, you will get a near complete RESTful API for so that any client can consume the data in any way it likes.
+With separation of the dynamic data and the static page layout, scaling becomes easier in that the static content is increased, and the dynamic data is decreased.
+Delivery of static data is cheaper and easier to scale up.
+Delivery of less dyanmic data saves on bandwidth and reduces load on the servers that talk to the database, which is the weak spot when scaling.
+In addition, having the dynamic data servers deliver only raw, unadorned data, you will automatically get a near complete RESTful API for so that any client can consume the data how it pleases.